 Longing For African Food

 Destination - Liverpool, UK.
 The home of Liverpool F.C (no comment) and the Beatles, you can bet your bottom dollar there was no palm oil in Liverpool.
-It wasnt too long before my longing for african food took over any table manners I had acquired through the ages when I got home for the holidays.
-I threw my bags on the floor, mumbled hello to all the nosey african friend-of-the-family-types sitting in the front room and headed straight to the pot, scooping out as much rice and stew and pouring the palm oil round my plate as though I had been starved or imprisoned.
-And when I came back from Uni - God help the cook, if there was no african food waiting for me.
+It wasn't too long before my longing for African food took over any table manners I had acquired through the ages when I got home for the holidays.
+I threw my bags on the floor, mumbled hello to all the noisy African friend-of-the-family-types sitting in the front room and headed straight to the pot, scooping out as much rice and stew and pouring the palm oil round my plate as though I had been starved or imprisoned.
+And when I came back from Uni - God help the cook, if there was no African food waiting for me.
 I behaved like an ungrateful husband.

 The only two dishes I could cook at University were Groundnut/Peanut butter stew or Jollof rice.
-Infact those are the two dishes that you can pretty much cook anywhere in the world, no matter where you end up.
-Grounnut stew and Jollof rice.
-So here I am in the 90's in Liverpool, UK with no african food for months on end and what do I do?
-I pick up the phone and call home because now I need to learn how to cook that damned Jollof rice that I dont even like anyway - but it will do, for now.
+In fact those are the two dishes that you can pretty much cook anywhere in the world, no matter where you end up.
+Groundnut stew and Jollof rice.
+So here I am in the 90's in Liverpool, UK with no African food for months on end and what do I do?
+I pick up the phone and call home because now I need to learn how to cook that damned Jollof rice that I don't even like anyway - but it will do, for now.
 Thank you very much!